Machine Learning applied to asteroid dynamics: Machine Learning

 Examples of {\it Boosting} algorithms are {\it Adaptive Boosting (AdaBoost)}, {\it Gradient Boosting (Gboost)}, and {\it eXtreme Gradient Boosting (XGBoost)}.
 In the {\it AdaBoost} method \citep{Freund95adecision-theoretic}, the reinforcement algorithms track the models that provided the least accurate forecast and give them lesser weights.
 The final result is achieved as a weighted average of the result of each autonomous model, as also shown in figure~(\ref{Fig: Adaboost}). {\it GBoost} differs from {\it AdaBoost} because it employs a gradient descent algorithm in the process of assigning weights to the standalone models' outcome \citep{Boehmke19}.
 The Gradient algorithm was regularized and optimized in {\it XGBoost} by \citet{Chen_2016}.

-Another example of ensemble tree-based methods are the Bayesian additive regression trees ($BART$) \citep{Chipman_2010, doi:10.1146/annurev-statistics-031219-041110}. $BART$ is a model in which each tree is limited by a regularization prior to be a weak learner, and fitting and inference are carried out using an iterative Bayesian back-fitting algorithm that generates samples a posterior.
-While not a part of the standard {\it Python scikit-learn} package, $BART$ is available in Python at the {\it GitHub} repository ``https://github.\-com/JakeColtman/bartpy''.
+Another example of ensemble tree-based methods are the {\it Bayesian additive regression trees} ($BART$) \citep{Chipman_2010, doi:10.1146/annurev-statistics-031219-041110}. $BART$ is a model in which each tree is limited by a regularization before being a weak learner, and fitting and inference are carried out using an iterative Bayesian back-fitting algorithm that generates samples a posterior.
+While not a part of the standard {\it Python scikit-learn} package, $BART$ is available in Python at the {\it Git\-Hub} repository ``https://github.\-com/JakeColtman/bartpy'', last accessed on June 1st 2022.

 {\it Naive Bayes} is a simple approach for creating classifiers, which are models that offer class labels to problem cases represented as vectors of feature values, with the class labels selected from a limited set.
-There is no single technique for training such classifiers; rather, there are a number of algorithms based on the same principle: all {\it naive Bayes} classifiers assume that the value of one feature is independent of the value of any other feature, given the class variable.
+There is no single technique for training such classifiers; rather, there are several algorithms based on the same principle: all {\it Naive Bayes} classifiers assume that the value of one feature is independent of the value of any other feature, given the class variable.
 For example, a fruit is called an apple if it is red, round, and has a diameter of roughly 10 cm.
-A robust Naive Bayes classifier considers each of the color, roundness, and diameter features to contribute independently to the likelihood that this fruit is an apple \citep{Piryonesi_20}, regardless of any possible correlations between them.
+A robust {\it Naive Bayes} classifier considers each of the color, roundness, and diameter features to contribute independently to the likelihood that this fruit is an apple \citep{Piryonesi_20}, regardless of any possible correlations between them.
 The continuous values associated with each class are assumed to follow a normal distribution in the {\it Gaussian Naive Bayes} method.